 A: Come on 2:09 We were all uprooted 6:48 Sunny earth 6:38 He-o 4:09 B: Ritual 2:45 Let it happen 4:20 The city 1:17 My face in the rain 4:19 Watch out 2:50 A song 3:32

-A few years after the initial release with black cover a second issue was released with a peculiar orange and yellow cover, followed by a re-release of the re-release, with pink in its cover.
+A few years after the initial LP release with black cover a second issue was released with a stand-out orange and yellow cover, followed by a re-release of the re-release, with pink in its cover.

-A CD version of this album was never properly distributed, but for one day only a CD was sold in Greek news stands as a premium (optional extra for a magazine) with the "Ta Nea" newspaper.
+A CD version of this album was never properly distributed, but for one day only a CD was sold in Greek news stands as a premium (optional extra to come with a printed publication) with the "Ta Nea" newspaper.
 It came with the work's intended international title: "Paris, May 1968".
-The quality of this release was far from optimal (probably transferred from vinyl) but its distribution did manage to mark the 40 year anniversary, sharing the music in a unique way with the Greek public.
+The quality of this release was far from optimal (transferred from vinyl) but its distribution did manage to mark the 40 year anniversary, sharing the music in a unique way with the Greek public.

-For the record: CDs sometimes available in shops, with this album combined with "Sex Power" are illegal bootlegs!
+For the record: any CD found in shops, inlcuding where it is combined with "Sex Power" is an illegal counterfeit / bootleg.

 A. 15:32 "C'est une nuit verte Celle des barricades Nuit verte ou rouge ou bleue ou noire Qu'importe mon ami Cela importe mon ami L'espoir de la victoire" B. 15:25 "Le Rêve Est Réalité Jouissez sans entraves Vivez sans temps morts Baisez sans carottes"

 You can download a short sound clip, faisque.zip (MP3, zipped for server reasons, 300K), of "L'espoir de la Victoire".